Latin America: After 2000

 Economically, the 2000s commodities boom caused positive effects for many Latin American economies.
 Another trend was the rapidly increasing importance of their relations with China.

 However, with the Great Recession beginning in 2008, there was an end to the commodity boom, resulting in economic stagnation or recession resulted in some countries.
 A number of left-wing governments of the Pink tide lost support.
 The worst-hit was Venezuela, which is facing severe social and economic upheaval.

 Charges of against a major Brazilian conglomerate, Odebrecht, has raised allegations of corruption across the region's governments (see Operation Car Wash).
 This bribery ring has become the largest corruption scandal in Latin American history.
-As of July 2017, the highest ranking politicians charged were former Brazilian President Luiz Inácio Lula da Silva, who was arrested, and former Peruvian presidents Ollanta Humala, also arrested, and Alejandro Toledo, who fled to the United States and is now a fugitive.
+As of July 2017, the highest ranking politicians charged were former Brazilian President Luiz Inácio Lula da Silva, who was arrested, and former Peruvian presidents Ollanta Humala and Alejandro Toledo, who fled to the United States and was extradited back to Peru.

 The COVID-19 pandemic proved a political challenge for many unstable Latin American democracies, with scholars identifying a decline in civil liberties as a result of opportunistic emergency powers.
 This was especially true for countries with strong presidential regimes, such as Brazil.